MRC Postdoctoral Fellowships

 - Autonomous Unmanned Systems: aerial robotics, robot motion planning, digital twin development, robot navigation of complex terrain, and simulation-based verification for autonomous systems; field robotics;

 - Cognitive Robotics: explainable artificial intelligence, perception-based interaction, and metareasoning to improve team performance;

 - Human-Robot Interaction: Human-robot collaboration, human behavior modeling, human-robot communication, learning and cognition, planning and re-planning, management of trust and its effects on collaboration, and forensics for human-machine teaming.

-4. A letter of recommendation, preferably from the applicant’s PhD thesis advisor, to be sent directly to firstname.lastname@example.org with the candidate’s name as the subject.
+- A letter of recommendation, preferably from the applicant’s Ph.D. thesis advisor, to be sent directly to firstname.lastname@example.org with the candidate’s name as the subject.
 The letter should provide detailed assessments of the applicant’s qualifications and potential for innovative, ground-breaking independent research and the expected date of completion of the PhD requirements, if still in progress.

-Applicants should submit all application materials other than the recommendation letters as a single pdf file named Applicant’s LastName_MRCFY23FELLOW with the subject line of the email: MRC FY23 POSTDOC FELLOWSHIP APPLICATION.
+Applicants should complete and submit this Google form and upload all application materials as a single pdf file named Applicant’s LastName_MRCFY23FELLOW.
 The letter of endorsement from an MRC faculty member should be included in the pdf file application.
-The application and questions should be directed to firstname.lastname@example.org.
-For best consideration, applications should be submitted by February 15, 2022.
+The letter of recommendation should be sent to email@example.com with the candidate’s name as the subject.
+Questions should be directed to firstname.lastname@example.org.
+For best consideration, applications should be submitted by March 1, 2023.